History of the Walter Reed Army Medical Center Campus

 - Former U.S. Army Medical Ward (Building 52): Originally used by the Army as a medical ward, and more recently used to treat soldiers on an outpatient basis.
 This structure is now the only original medical ward remaining on the campus.
 Children’s National will use it for pediatric outpatient care.

-- Former Post Theater /Uniformed Services Medical School (Building 53): Originally used by the Army for educational presentations, Children’s National plans to restore this into a 300-seat conference theater for ongoing medical education sessions and community events.
+- Former Post Theater /Uniformed Services Medical School (Building 53): Originally used by the Army for educational presentations, Children’s National plans to restore this 300-seat conference theater for ongoing medical education sessions and community events.

 - Former Rumbaugh Garage (Building 3): This garage will continue to be utilized as a garage.
 The landscaping will be enhanced, with cultivation or replacement of the cherry trees that were previously a distinctive feature on the terrace level of the research building.
+The top level of the garage will host a solar array and generated power will be donated back into the power grid for distribution to low and moderate income DC residences.

 Stay informed by signing up for Children’s National Research & Innovation Campus Updates.